Nobel Prize-Winning Economist Says Bitcoin 'Ought to be Outlawed' - Slashdot

 Re: (Score:2)

+By the way, Bitcoin has the option to solve your problem with Multisignature transactions.
+In addition to the buyer and seller, an independent 3rd party arbitrator could join the transaction.
+The deal is set up so that a valid transaction requires 2 out of 3 signatures.
+If the buyer and seller don't agree, the arbitrator can decide where the funds go.

+Re:Yes it's a scam, but it does have a purpose (Score:4, Insightful)

-Obligatory Gandhi (Score:3)
+Obligatory Gandhi (Score:5, Insightful)

 First they ignore you, then they laugh at you, then they fight you, then you win. - Mahatma Gandhi